Josephgatonye/Assignment-3/README.md

 # Assignment-3
-This are files that have been used to answer the questions in assignment 3 of SLE 712 Bioinformatics and Biotechnology at Deakin University
+These are files that have been used to answer the questions in assignment 3 of SLE 712 Bioinformatics and Biotechnology at Deakin University
 ## Contents
 -ReadMe file in markdown
 -Assignments markdown files